ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 To those we little know : llcmcmbor
 curses, /sometimes, like Our chickens, &quot;
 roost at home Don&#x27;t speak oi others&#x27;
-faults until Wo have none of our own
+faults until Wo have none of our own.
 </td></tr></table>

 ---